HOCKEY OPERATIONSSean Burke

 Assistant to the General Manager & Goaltending Coach

-Under the guidance of Burke, Coyotes goaltenders have flourished the past three seasons.
+Under the guidance of Burke, Coyotes goaltenders have flourished the past four seasons.
 In 2011-12, Burke helped Coyotes netminder Mike Smith reach career highs in games played (67), wins (38), goals against average (2.21), save percentage (.930) and shutouts (8).
 Smith ranked fourth in the NHL in wins, tied for third in save percentage, tied for third in shutouts and ranked ninth in GAA.
 In the postseason, Smith ranked tied for first in shutouts (3), third in save percentage (.944), fourth in wins (9) and seventh in GAA (1.99).
 In addition, Coyotes goaltending prospect Mark Visentin won the Dave Pinkney Trophy for the Ontario Hockey League’s (OHL) lowest GAA (shared with Christopher Festarini).

 In 2010-11, Burke helped Coyotes goaltender Ilya Bryzgalov become the first Coyotes goaltender to record consecutive 30-plus win seasons (36 and 42) since Nikolai Khabibulin (1996-99).
 Bryzgalov also became the all-time franchise leader in wins (130) passing Bob Essensa.
 In addition, Bryzgalov (7) and Jason LaBarbera (2) tied the team franchise record for shutouts in a season (9) set in 1998-99 by Khabibulin (8) and Jimmy Waite (1).
 In 2010-11, Visentin was named the OHL’s Goaltender of the Year and was selected to the OHL’s First All-Star Team.
 He also won bronze (2012) and silver (2011) medals with Team Canada at the IIHF World Junior Championship.